Zero-Print/zeroprint/README.md

 > *Imagine if your daily eco-actions could save the planet AND reward you for it.
 Welcome to the future of sustainability.*

-ZeroPrint isn't just another app—it's India's first **AI-powered sustainability engagement platform** that transforms environmental responsibility into an addictive, rewarding experience.
+ZeroPrint isn't just another web app—it's India's first **AI-powered sustainability engagement platform** that transforms environmental responsibility into an addictive, rewarding experience.
 Think Fitbit meets climate action, powered by cutting-edge AI and blockchain rewards.

 ### 🎯 **The Vision**
 - 🇮🇳 **India's Net Zero 2070** commitment made achievable through citizen engagement